 You can override the Receiving Routing on the Receipts screen only if the Profile RCV: Allow Routing Override is set to ‘Yes’.

-The Receiving Routing on the receipts screen is defaulted as follows:
+The Receiving Routing on the receipts screen has defaulted as follows:

 1. Purchase Order shipment

 2. if 1 is null, then Item Attribute